Diffuse scattering in metallic tin polymorphs: Calculation

 The structure optimization was performed using the Broyden-Fletcher-Goldfarb-Shannon method \cite{pfrommer_jcp_1997} by varying lattice and internal parameters.
 The equilibrium lattice constants of $\beta$-Sn as obtained in LDA and PBEsol are reported in Table \ref{tab:beta_cell}.
 The cell parameters agree within 2.2 \% with the experimental values in LDA and 1.2 \% in PBEsol.
-Phonon frequencies and eigenvectors were computed by perturbation calculations on a $8 \times 8 \times 8$ Monkhorst-Pack grid and further Fourier interpolated in the cumulant scheme including all image force constants \cite{parlinski_prl_1997}.
+Phonon frequencies and eigenvectors were computed by perturbation calculations in harmonic approximation on a $8 \times 8 \times 8$ Monkhorst-Pack grid and further Fourier interpolated in the cumulant scheme including all image force constants \cite{parlinski_prl_1997}.
 The well converged internal forces yield a maximum error in phonon energies of $<$ 0.2 meV.
 The acoustic sum rule correction was applied to the calculated dynamical matrix in order to account for translational invariance with maximal correction of 2 meV at $\Gamma$.

+Phonon densities of states were computed using an adaptive broadening scheme for reciprocal space integration based on a method developed for electronic density of states \cite{yates_prb_2007}.
+In order to describe differing shapes of the contributions from steep and flat phonon branches, the states from individual branches are broadened with a Gaussian function with a broadening width

+proportional to the band derivatives, where $a$ is a dimensionless constant of the order of unity.

 The lattice dynamics calculation for $\gamma$-tin was performed in LDA with the same parameters and pseudopotential as used for $\beta$-Sn.
 The primitive hexagonal structure was imposed for the unit cell containing one Sn atom.
 The optimized cell parameters were a = b = 3.1667 \AA and c = 2.9722 \AA , in agreement within 1.4 \% with the experimental values (a = b = 3.213 \AA and c = 2.999 \AA \cite{kubiak_bap_1974}).
 TDS and IXS intensities were calculated following the previously established formalism \cite{xu_zkri_2005,bosak_zkri_2012,kirsch_Springer_2007}, assuming the validity of both harmonic and adiabatic approximation.
 The scattering intensities were calculated in first order approximation,